-registration as a Registered Student Organization on the ground that it limits membership or leadership positions to students who share the religious beliefs of the organization.
-The University has determined that this accommodation of religious belief does not violate its nondiscrimination policy."
-Similarly, the University of Texas provides: "[A]n organization created primarily for religious purposes may restrict the right to vote or hold office to persons who subscribe to the organization's statement of faith."
+As of March 2018, nine states have adopted legislation to protect religious student groups' access to campus: Arizona, Ohio, Tennessee, Idaho, Oklahoma, North Carolina, Virginia, Kentucky, and Kansas.
+State legislation allows public universities and colleges to have whatever policies they wish.
+State legislation simply requires that, whatever its faith."
 The University of Houston likewise provides: "Religious student organizations may limit officers to those members who subscribe to the religious tenets of the organization where the organization's activities center on a set of core beliefs."
 The University of Minnesota provides: "Religious student groups may require their voting members and officers to adhere to the organization's statement of faith and its rules of conduct."
 These policies are in Attachment A.